raeslab/QMP-Microbiome-CRC-confounders/README.md

 1. Install the required dependencies, including R and the dada2 package.
 2. Create a script, such as `scripts/dada2_analysis.R`, and load the necessary libraries.
 3. Write code to read and process the fastq files using the dada2 pipeline.
-4. Perform quality filtering, trimming, denoising, and chimera removal using the dada2 functions.
-5. Save the obtained ASVs for each sequencing batch to separate output files, preferably in a directory structure such as `data/processed_data/ASVs_per_batch/`.

 ## 3. Filtering unclassified and non-bacterial ASVs